Undergraduate Application Procedures

 Students who have completed 60 or more transferable semester college units (90 or more quarter units) at the time of entrance are considered upper division transfer students.
 Generally, applicants qualify for admission as upper division transfer students if they meet all of the following requirements:

 - Have a grade point average of at least 2.0 (C or better) in all transferable units attempted.
-Applicants from outside of SF State’s six county service area may be held to different GPA requirement.
+Nonresidents must have a 2.4 grade point average or better.
+Note: Applicants from outside of SF State’s six county service area may be held to different requirements.

 Student Transfer Achievement Reform (STAR) Act (SB 1440)